MenghaoGuo/EANet/README.md

 * release torch semantic segmentation code and checkpoint.
 * release point cloud related code and checkpoint.
 * merge segmentation module into mmsegmentation to reproduce the ADE20K and Cityscapes dataset results.
+* merge PyTorch-StudioGAN to reproduce the GAN results.

 ## Astract